 The National Security Authority shall coordinate protective security measures and oversee the state of security in the types of activities that are subject to the Security Act.
 In addition to its role as the national security authority in accordance with the Security Act, the NSM is also responsible for a variety of other essential tasks.

-In Norway, protective security measures include all measures aimed to safeguard sensitive and classified information and objects from harmful activities, such as espionage, sabotage, and terrorist acts.
+In Norway, protective security work include all measures aimed to safeguard sensitive and classified information and objects from harmful activities, such as espionage, sabotage, and terrorist acts.
 In this context, information and objects that are significant for national security are regarded as sensitive.

 NSM shall have overall responsibility for the following areas: